alexjamesing/Deep_LVPM/README.md

 ~~~

-This function gives the Deep Latent Variables (DLVs) in the form of a 3-D tensor of size tot_num x len(model_list) x ndims.
+This function gives the Deep Latent Variables (DLVs) in the form of a 3-D tensor of size tot_num x ndims x len(model_list).
 We can then examine the association between individual latent variables.
 For example:

 ~~~

-Cmat1 = np.corrcoef(DLV[:,0,:])
+Cmat1 = np.corrcoef(DLV[:,0,:].T)

 ~~~